yehia67/documentation/compass/0.1/references/troubleshooting.md

 You may see this error when you run any command that includes `bazel run //docker`.

 1. Add your current user to the docker group.
 Change the `$USER` variable to your username.

     ```bash
     sudo usermod -a -G docker $USER
     ```

-2. Reboot your Linux server and try again
+2. Restart your Linux server and try again

 ## Malformed snapshot state file